|

 demise, have unfortunately completely disregarded practice

-on organization, coordination and team cohesion
+on organization, coordination and team cohesion and, in

 what I perceive as an even worse development, they seem